Kartright/Daily-Planner/README.md

 Loading a planner will display the desired planner in the console window.

 When loading a planner it will prompt for the date of the desired planner.
+The date should be input as 'Day Month Year' Where the day is in numerical form (00) and the month is written in full (e.g. January).

+**Editing Planners:**
+Editing a planner allows the user to add new events to a pre-existing planner.

+When editing a planner it will prompt for the date of the desired planner.
-The date should be input as 'Day Month Year' Where the day and month are written in full.
+The date should be input as 'Day Month Year' Where the day is in numerical form (00) and the month is written in full (e.g. January).

+The user will then be prompted to add more events (See **Creating Planners** on how to input events)

+when the user is finished adding events they will input 'exit' and the new edited planner will be displayed in the console.